lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 Repeat the exercises from the last chapter - undo/redo, defensive checks to prevent illegal moves, check if a player has won the game and display it on the UI.

+You can find the completed source code in the [GitHub repository under examples/composition-functional](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code): https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.

 \pagebreak